 - Invoices and receipts: Keep a record of all the construction work you’ve carried out, including invoices issued and receipts for expenses related to your subcontracting activities.

-- Payroll records: If you employ others, maintain accurate payroll records and include these in your CIS tax refund claim.
+- Payroll records: If you employ others, maintain accurate payroll records and include these in your CIS refund claim.

 - Proof of identity: Make sure you’ve got valid identification documents to hand, such as your passport or driver's licence, as HMRC may ask to see them.